MatthiasQuintern/gz-cpp-util/README.md

 The library does not contain platform specific code and should compile with mvsc.

 ### Documentation
-The documentation for this library can be generated using **doxygen**. cd gz-cpp-util/src make docs firefox ../docs/html/index.html
+The documentation is for this library is [available here](https://docs.quintern.xyz/), but it can also be generated using **doxygen**. cd gz-cpp-util/src make docs firefox ../docs/html/index.html